 #3) Bestier Modern L-Shaped Desk (Best 2 Person Desk)

 What It Has

 The beauty of this desk is that it can be set up as an L-shaped desk or a long desk, easily capable of fitting 2 people.
 For under $200, you get variety in your setup, and it’s nice to know you can change it to your needs.
-The black metal frame comes in Light Oak, Grey, Brown, or Rustic Brown.
+The black metal frame comes in Light Oak, Grey, Brown, Rustic Brown, Black, or White.